SumiSastri/nextjs-aws-app/docs/graphql/query-graphQl.md

   });
 ```

-Once this is done and tested with hard coded data you can move to the next stage and add transfer the mocks to a back-end resource.
-This app will use mongo-db and mongoose as an ORM.
+Once this is done and tested with hard coded data you can also create relationships between the data entities.

+Define which data entitites you need a one-to-one and one-to-many relationships and then create those relationships and query them in graphql-express server.